Used in an Imagine Spot scene in the epsisode: "D.W. The Pickey Eater". Arthur was not allowed to go to outer space without his sister D.W.

 Again Fry in "Put Your Head on My Shoulder", when Fry, whose disembodied head is attached to Amy, long story, does this in slow-motion when the credit card for the date drops.
 Fun fact: It was not actual slow-motion, Billy West did the deep-voiced "NO!" in real-time.

 The above episode also has one during the beginning in an episode of the Show Within a Show "The Scary Door".
 A scientist builds a robot that does everything for him, including shouting "NOOOO!" when the irony of the Karmic Twist Ending sinks in.

-In "The Duh-Vinci Code" when Fry accidentally destroys The Professor's Beard of Leonardo Da Vinchi only for him to find a hidden scroll in it a second later.
+In "The Duh-Vinci Code" when Fry accidentally destroys the Professor's Beard of Leonardo Da Vinci, only for him to find a hidden scroll in it a second later.

 Professor: No!
 Noooooo!
 But possibly yes.